 Dr. Kwon is the founder and director of HopeSpring Child & Family Clinic, LLC.
-Dr. Kwon graduated from Korea’s Sookmyung Women’s University in the Department of Child Welfare and Studies with Master degree in Child Counseling.
+Dr. Kwon graduated from Korea’s Sookmyung Women’s University in the Department of Child Welfare and Studies with a Master’s degree in Child Counseling.
 Dr. Kwon studied under Dr. Jae Yeon Lee.
-Dr. Kwon earned Ph.D. degree in Counseling and minor in Psychology at the University of North Texas.
-At that time, Dr. Kwon was the recipient of Toulouse School of Graduate Studies Scholarship.
-Dr. Kwon studied under Dr. Garry Landreth, internationally known for Child Centered Play Therapy (CCPT) and Child-Parent-Relationship-Therapy (CPRT), an evidence-based psychotherapy for children.
+Dr. Kwon earned a Ph.D. degree in Counseling and a minor in Psychology at the University of North Texas.
+At that time, Dr. Kwon was the recipient of the Toulouse School of Graduate Studies Scholarship.
+Dr. Kwon studied under Dr. Garry Landreth, internationally known for Child-Centered Play Therapy (CCPT) and Child-Parent-Relationship-Therapy (CPRT), evidence-based psychotherapy for children.

 Dr. Kwon has many publications predominately related to play therapy and Child-Parent-Relationship-Therapy (CPRT), filial therapy, and psychotherapy supervision in Korea and US for mental health professionals.
 Dr. Kwon has been invited to provide training and seminars for mental health professionals, educators, and parents in Korea and US since 1996.
-Dr. Kwon’s interest are focused on play therapy, trauma focused integrated psychotherapy, brain development, neuroscience, clinical supervision, attachment, developmental trauma, and parent education and training.
+Dr. Kwon’s interests are focused on play therapy, trauma-focused integrated psychotherapy, brain development, clinical supervision and training for professionals, attachment, developmental trauma, and parent education and training.

-Currently, Dr. Kwon is the founder and director at the HopeSpring Child & Family Clinic, LLC.
-Dr. Kwon continues to provide psychotherapy and parent education for children and families as well as conducting workshops, clinical training, and supervision for the professional psychotherapists in Northern Virginia and Maryland.
+Dr. Kwon is the founder and director at the HopeSpring Child & Family Clinic, LLC.
+Dr. Kwon continues to provide psychotherapy and parent education for children, adults, couples, and families as well as conducting workshops, clinical training, and supervision for the professional psychotherapists in Northern Virginia and Maryland.

 Dr. Kwon is National Certified Counselor (NCC), National Certified Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) Therapist, Virginal Licensed Professional Counselor (LPC), Maryland Licensed Clinical Professional Counselor (LCPC), Board Approved Supervisor in Clinical Professional Counselor in Virginia and Maryland, and Registered Play Therapist-Supervisor (RPT-S).
-Dr. Kwon’s psychotherapy approach is an integrated psychotherapy based on diverse treatment, such as Expressive Arts and Play therapy, Trauma Focused/Informed Psychotherapy, Carl Rogers’ Person Centered Psychotherapy, Alfred Adler’s Individual Psychology, and Cognitive Behavioral Psychotherapy.
+Dr. Kwon’s psychotherapy approach is integrated psychotherapy based on diverse treatments, such as Expressive Arts and Play therapy, Trauma-Focused/Informed Psychotherapy, Carl Rogers’ Person-Centered Psychotherapy, Alfred Adler’s Individual Psychology, Family Systems, and Cognitive Behavioral Psychotherapy.